 Marimekko is closely monitoring the impacts of Russia’s war against Ukraine and the coronavirus pandemic as well as the development of the general economic situation, consumer confidence and purchasing power and will adjust its operations and plans according to the circumstances.

 Media and investor conference

-A conference for media and institutional investors will be held in English on 3 November 2021 at 2.00 p.m.
+A media and investor conference will be held in English on 2 November 2022 at 2.00 p.m.
 EET.
-A live webcast of the conference can be followed at https://marimekko.videosync.fi/2021-q3-results/, and a recording of the webcast will be available at the same address later.
+A live webcast of the conference can be followed at https://marimekko.videosync.fi/q3-2022, and a recording of the webcast will be available at the same address later.
 Questions can be asked during the live webcast in writing.

 Tiina Alahuhta-Kasko, President and CEO, tel. +358 9 758 71

 Elina Anckar, CFO, tel. +358 9 758 7261